2023 Best Value Mechanic & Repair Technologies Basic Certificate Schools in Wisconsin

 Read full report on Mechanic & Repair Technologies at Lakeshore Technical College

-Gateway Technical College landed the #6 spot in the 2023 rankings for the best value basic certificate mechanic & repair technologies programs.
-Gateway Technical College is a moderately-sized public school located in the suburb of Kenosha.
+Gateway Technical College ranked #6 on this year’s Best Value Mechanic & Repair Technologies Basic Certificate Schools in Wisconsin list.
+Gateway Technical College is a moderately-sized public school located in the medium-sized suburb of Kenosha.

-The average tuition and fees for an in-state undergraduate at Gateway Technical College are $4,766 a year.
+In-state tuition fees for undergraduate students at Gateway Technical College are $4,766 per year.

-Southwest Wisconsin Technical College landed the #7 spot in the 2023 rankings for the best value basic certificate mechanic & repair technologies programs.
+Southwest Wisconsin Technical College did quite well in this year’s ranking of the best places for mechanic & repair technologies students to get a basic certificate.
+It came in at #7 on the list.
 Southwest Tech is a small public school located in the rural area of Fennimore.

-The average tuition and fees for an in-state undergraduate at Southwest Tech are $4,571 a year.
+In-state tuition fees for undergraduate students at Southwest Tech are $4,571 per year.

 Northeast Wisconsin Technical College came in at #8 in this year’s edition of the Best Value Mechanic & Repair Technologies Basic Certificate Schools in Wisconsin ranking.
 NWTC is a large public school located in the medium-sized city of Green Bay.